 The welfare of your child or children is always the most important consideration in a court of law.
 But legal action is not the only way to resolve a child contact disagreement.

 Whenever possible, I encourage you to try mediation before going though the Court process.
 Mediation helps to open up discussion in a safe environment and can lead to a constructive agreement that is fair to all.

 It will also save you costly Court fees.

 When a Child Contact Order, Residence Order or a Prohibited and/or Specific Steps Order is required, I can help guide you through the legal process.

 What is the legal process for Child Contact?

-- Firstly, there will be a meeting either at your home, my office or a place of your choice.
+- Firstly, there will be a meeting either at your home,a Business Centre or a place of your choice.
 I can hold evening/week-end appointments.
 I gather all the facts and information required for a Court application.